joaocassianox7x/Split_Operator_Method/README.tex.md

     \item Seaborn: it is used for the heatmap plot;
     \item Matplotlib: it is used as a back-end library for Seaborn.
 Also, it's necessary to save images;
     \item Numpy:  it is used to load all the data in Python3;
-    \item Joblib: it is used to run the image generation in parallel (important because it is the biggest time-consuming part of the code);
+    \item Joblib: it is used to run the image generation in parallel which is important because it is the biggest time-consuming part of the code;
     \item FFMPEG: it is not a Python3 library, but, inside the Python3 code, we call a command to generate the video from plots;
 \end{itemize}

 # Basic Constants and Considerations
 The code has three important pre-processing constants:
-BASE é necessário para a discretização o espaço.
-Portanto, como queremos usar o "divide and conquest",  o numero de pontos precisa ser uma potência de 2;

 BASE is used for the space discretization.
-Therefore, the number of points must be the power of two, once we want to use the "divide and conquest" algorithm; hbar is the usual hbar ($\frac{h}{2\pi}$) in quantum mechanics; mass is the mass of the gaussian package.
+Therefore, the number of points must be the power of two($N = 2^{n}$), once we want to use the "divide and conquest" algorithm; hbar is the usual hbar $\left(\frac{h}{2\pi}\right)$ in quantum mechanics; mass is the mass of the gaussian package.

 All functions are using a reference passing in order to improve code performance.
 Also, with the "as fast as possible" philosophy, I have to avoid the use of "if's", like: